EdDataScienceEES/tutorial-Stead-James/index.md

-anyway awful pirate jokes aside - tidyr is a package created with the express interest to make R data more tidy (hence the name).
+Anyway awful pirate jokes aside - tidyr is a package created with the express interest to make R data more tidy (hence the name).

-first load the library
+First load the library

     library(tidyr)